Fikret Amirov: Early life and education

-In 1941, when Nazi Germany attacked the USSR, Amirov, 19 at the time, was drafted to the Soviet army.
+In 1941, when Nazi Germany attacked the USSR, Amirov, 19 at the time, was drafted into the Soviet army.
 He was wounded near Voronezh, hospitalized and demobilized from the military service, returning to Baku to continue his studies at the Azerbaijan State Conservatoire.

 Amirov's music was strongly influenced by Azeri folk melodies.
 He created a new genre called symphonic mugam.
 Amirov's symphonic mugams were based on classical folk pieces and were performed by many renowned symphony orchestras throughout the world, such as the Houston Symphony Orchestra conducted by Leopold Stokowski.

 Amirov was a prolific composer.
 His most famous pieces include symphonic works such as "Shur" (1946), Kurd Ovshari (1949), "Azerbaijan Capriccio" (1961), "Gulustan Bayati-Shiraz" (1968), "The Legend of Nasimi" (1977), "To the Memory of the Heroes of the Great National War" (1944), "Double Concerto for Violin, Piano and Orchestra" (1948) etc.

 His ballets include "Nizami" (1947) and Arabian Nights, which premiered in 1979.
 Amirov wrote the opera "Sevil" in 1953.